Change request

 A change request ($1$) is currently in progress for this product

 Each change request applies to a single product code.
-Also, there can only be 1 "active" change request per product code.
+Also, there can only be one active change request per product code.
 This means that if another change request is being processed for the product code on the change request you can only create the change request.
-The status of the change request needs to remain as New until the other change request has been closed.
+The status of the change request needs to remain as New until the other change request is closed.

-The Reason for change field must contain a valueor
+The Reason for change field must contain a value

 The Change impact field must contain a value